Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting

 \section{Proposed Methodology}

-In this section, we detail the architecture and training paradigm of EnTransformer.
-The proposed model produces probabilistic forecasts using the engression principle, which is a deep distributional regression methodology with pre-additive noise mechanism.
-Originally introduced in a regression setup \cite{shen2025engression}, engression has demonstrated superior extrapolation capabilities relative to conventional neural networks and tree-based algorithms.
-Subsequently, this framework has been adapted for more complex sequential and spatial domains, including time series rainfall-runoff modeling \cite{kraft2026modeling} and the probabilistic forecasting of epidemic dynamics across space and time \cite{pathak2026deep}.
-Building upon the notations established in Section \ref{sec:problem_formulation}, we describe how the Transformer architecture is formulated as a pre-additive noise model to bypass restrictive parametric assumptions in probabilistic forecasting.
-We also outline how the model integrates multivariate auxiliary features and optimizes an energy-based proper scoring rule.
+In this section, we detail the architectures and training mechanisms of Enformer and GEnformer.
+Building upon the notations established in Sec. \ref{sec:problem_formulation}, we describe how the proposed models are formulated for probabilistic forecasting by incorporating a pre-additive noise model into the Transformer architecture while ignoring any restrictive parametric assumptions.
+We also outline how Enformer integrates multivariate auxiliary features and optimizes a strictly proper scoring rule, and provide a brief discussion on its computational complexity.